rbisdorff/Digraph3/docSphinx/tutorial.rst

 Confident majority : 0.29 (64.3%)
 Determinateness    : 0.13 (56.6%)

-At 99% confidence, the minimal required significance majority support amounts to 64.3%.
+At 99% confidence, the minimal required significance majority support amounts to 64.3% (see Line 24 above).
 As a result, most outranking situations don't get anymore validated, like the outranking situations between action '*a1*' and actions '*a3*', '*a4*', '*a5*' and '*a6*' (see Line 5 above).
-The overall epistemic determination of the digraph consequently drops from 62.1% to 56.6%.
+The overall epistemic determination of the digraph consequently drops from 62.1% to 56.6% (see Line 25).

-Now, what becomes this 90%-confdent outranking digraph if the uncertainty concerning the criteria significance weights is modelled with a larger variance, like *uniform* variates.
+Finally, what becomes the previous 90%-confdent outranking digraph if the uncertainty concerning the criteria significance weights is modelled with a larger variance, like *uniform* variates.

 >>> gu90 = ConfidentBipolarOutrankingDigraph(t,confidence=90,distribution='uniform')
 >>> gu90.showRelationTable()